NamLe0609/bias-ai-report/post_body.typ

 Bias can be introduced at every step of data collection, but as we do not have control over the original datasets, we cannot mitigate these biases.
 The only solution, besides creating a dataset from scratch, is to be aware of these biases and to document them in the model card.

-In this paper, cover the ethics of the technology, but failed to provide any implementation details, such as providing what algorithms to use.
-This is because there are plenty of resources on this @Emotion-recognition-technique-1@Emotion-recognition-technique-2@Emotion-recognition-technique-3@Emotion-recognition-technique-4.
-Despite that, before any definitive recommendations is made, it would be helpful to cover these in more detail.
+In this paper, we cover the ethics of the technology, but failed to provide any implementation details, such as providing what algorithms to use since there are plenty of existing resources on this topic @Emotion-recognition-technique-1@Emotion-recognition-technique-2@Emotion-recognition-technique-3@Emotion-recognition-technique-4.
+Regardless, before any definitive recommendations is made, it would be helpful to cover these in more detail.